 Between January and June 2022, the West of England AHSN delivered FeNO testing education webinars to 95 attendees.
 There are currently 143 GP practices across the region offering FeNO testing to patients.

 Patient stories have been developed, illustrating the benefits of FeNO testing.

-Evaluation data from the two funded projects demonstrates the following impact on patients:
+Evaluation data from the two funded projects (in BSW and Gloucestershire) demonstrate the following impact on patients: